Tiourarén Formation

 The Tiourarén Formation is a geological formation in the Agadez Region of Niger whose strata were originally thought to be Early Cretaceous.
-However, re-interpretation of the sediments showed that they are probably Middle Jurassic (Bathonian) in age.
+However, re-interpretation of the sediments showed that they are probably Middle or Late Jurassic (Bathonian-Oxfordian) in age.
+Other works suggested it reaches the Barremian.
 It is the uppermost unit of the Irhazer Group.
-Dinosaur remains are among the fossils that have been recovered from the formation.
+Dinosaur remains & other vertebrates are among the fossils that have been recovered from the formation.
+Originally part of the "Argiles de l'Ihrazer", the Tiouaren Formation primarily comprises reddish to purple siltstones with occasional marls, limestones, and scarce channel sandstones.